inerttila/Excel-Data-App/README.md

 When you use the Timesheet Management Application and click the "Confirm" button, your work-related data will be saved in an Excel file.
 This Excel file acts as your digital timesheet, storing all the information you input.

-By default, the Excel file will be automatically created and saved in the `excel-data` folder within the project directory.
+By default, the Excel file will be automatically created and saved in the `Excel-Data-App` folder within the project directory.
 You can easily access and manage your work records in this Excel file for record-keeping and analysis.

 ## Usage